xpopov/crmex/README.md

 # CRM using Phoenix/Elixir and React

-This is very basic CRM built on Phoenix framework (backend) and React (front-end)
+This is very basic CRM built on Phoenix framework (backend) and React (front-end).
+It's WIP.

 Features:
 - Authentication via channels